clsx524/gocode-template/README.md

 than one `go.mod` so that we can prioritize adding support.

 # How to use this template?
-- global search "gocode-template" and replace it with your service name
+- global search "clsx524/gocode-template" and replace it with your service name as `Rippling/<service-name>`
 - refactor all Company structs in repository, service and handler to your business logic, by following MVC framework

 # Prerequisites